Community litter pick

 Keep Britain Tidy will run the next Spring Clean Campaign from 28 May - 13 June 2021.

-For more information, visit Keep Britain Tidy
+For more information and to register your event, visit Keep Britain Tidy